What Peak Season Actually Means

 Build a Vendor Priority List

 Not all vendors are equally scarce.
-Identify the three vendors you care most about — usually some combination of photographer, venue, and band or florist — and book them first, even if it means less-polished decisions on the rest.
+Identify the three vendors you care most about β usually some combination of photographer, venue, and band or florist β and book them first, even if it means less-polished decisions on the rest.
 The downstream vendors (stationery, transport, favors) have more availability and can flex around your core choices.
+Sit down with your partner and rank every vendor category by how much it affects your enjoyment of the day.
+The categories at the top get your fastest action and the largest share of your budget flexibility.

 Avoid the 'Saturday Trap'

 Saturday in June is the single most competitive day of the wedding calendar.
-Shifting to a Friday, Sunday, or Thursday can dramatically expand your vendor options and often cut 10–20% off pricing.
-For a weekend celebration, many couples now prefer Friday — it gives guests the weekend to travel home and opens up top-tier vendors who are booked solid on Saturdays.
+Shifting to a Friday, Sunday, or Thursday can dramatically expand your vendor options and often cut 10 to 20 percent off pricing.
+For a weekend celebration, many couples now prefer Friday β it gives guests the weekend to travel home and opens up top-tier vendors who are booked solid on Saturdays.
+Sunday weddings work well for brunch or early afternoon formats and often come with lower venue minimums.
+Even moving from the first Saturday in June to the third Saturday in September can halve the competition for your favorite vendors.

 Use Off-Peak Venues to Unlock Peak Vendors

-If your dream photographer is booked every Saturday from May to October, consider a venue that offers strong off-peak discounts — a Friday in May or a Sunday in September.
+If your dream photographer is booked every Saturday from May to October, consider a venue that offers strong off-peak discounts β a Friday in May or a Sunday in September.
 This flips the dynamic: instead of competing for the vendor on their hardest weekend, you are offering them a date their calendar actually has room for.
+Some venues also offer midweek rates that are 30 to 50 percent lower, and that savings can be redirected toward the premium vendors you actually care about most.

 Be Ready With the Money